 Rents surging, amidst limited supply

-Addressing the surge in rents (which have increased strongly for the past 21 consecutive quarters and consistently above 10% for six quarters in a row), Ronan Lyons of Daft.ie argued that the only viable solution is to increase the supply.
+Addressing the surge in rents (which have increased strongly for the past 25 consecutive quarters), Ronan Lyons of Daft.ie argued that the only viable solution is to increase the supply.

 "And extra supply is quite simply the only solution.
 The country needs close to 50,000 homes a year to cater to underlying housing demand - both market and social.
 More than 15,000 rental homes are needed each year," said Lyons.

 The housing crash initially resulted in a huge expansion of the number of rental properties on the market, which rose dramatically to more than 23,400 in August 2009, from only 6,200 units in August 2007.
-By early-November 2017, there were fewer than 3,400 homes available to rent nationwide, down by more than 16% from the same period last year, according to Daft.ie.
-In Dublin, less than 1,300 properties were available for rent over the same period, down 13.6% a year ago.
+However supply is not keeping up with strong demand in recent years.
+By end-October 2018, the number of properties available for rent in Ireland fell by 4.5% to 3,214 units as compared to the same period last year, according to Daft.ie.
+In Dublin, almost 1,400 properties were available for rent over the same period, up only nearly 100 units from a year ago.